 In Northern Ireland, plans to make wearing face masks on public transport compulsory have been put on hold for now pending legal clarification.

-While those in the healthcare profession, such as doctors and nurses, are being advised to don medical grade, FFP3 face masks, the public are advised to wear more simple face coverings, such as surgical masks.
+While healthcare professionals, such as doctors and nurses, are advised to wear medical-grade FFP3 face masks, the public is advised to wear simpler face coverings, such as surgical masks.

-However, wearing a face mask is more difficult if you have sensitive skin as it can cause or aggravate skin conditions such as acne, rosacea and eczema.
+However, wearing a face mask can be more difficult if you have sensitive skin, as it may cause or aggravate skin conditions such as acne, rosacea, and eczema.

-Due to the moist, humid environment, caused by wearing a face mask, it traps sweat, natural oils and dead skin and it can lead to a break out of acne.
+Due to the moist, humid environment caused by wearing a face mask, it traps sweat, natural oils, and dead skin, which can lead to an acne breakout.

-We also offer a range of acne treatments that are available to order online and can be delivered to you the next day.
+We also offer a range of acne treatments that are available for online ordering and can be delivered to you the next day.

 You can also ask a pharmacist about over-the-counter treatments which can help to reduce your acne symptoms.
 They will be able to advise you on the most suitable treatment for your skin type.